 - People can find hemp seeds in some supermarkets, health food stores, and online.

 - Online stores also offer other hemp products, such as hemp milk, which may be fortified with extra nutrients, and hemp protein powder, which is a plant-based alternative to whey protein powder.

 It can be confusing on what hemp protein to buy just by browsing online.
 Here are the general guidelines to consider when making your purchase.

-- Flavour – In the current marketplace, there are not many brands that offer flavoured options.
-Only a few offer Chocolate and Vanilla flavours.
-All other brands offer the Original flavour, which essentially means there’s no flavour added mixed in.
+- Flavour – In the current marketplace, there are not many brands that offer flavored options.
+Only a few offer Chocolate and Vanilla flavors.
+All other brands offer the Original flavor, which essentially means there’s no flavor added mixed in.
 These original hemp protein powders have a bit of a nutty taste.

 - Organic – Most hemp protein brands advertise on their packaging or nutrition label if they offer Organic Hemp.
 About half of hemp products on the market are organic options.
-Even without being organic, most hemp proteins is non-GMO, non-irradiated, and chemical free.
+Even without being organic, most hemp proteins are non-GMO, non-irradiated, and chemical-free.
 Most brands also do not add or mix any artificial ingredients in their protein.

 Consider these 15 incredible benefits of hemp protein